 We realize it’s overwhelming and a lot of work, but take the time to do it correctly the first attempt.
 One last tip – this form and its attachments are served on your spouse, so redact or white out your account numbers, especially any attachments with your social security number.
 I know you’re going to protect your information, but you can’t necessarily trust your spouse to protect your information, and if this document goes in the trash or left somewhere, you always have to worry about identity theft.
 As always, please reach out to us if you have questions or hit an obstacle with this form.

-Petitioner with Children Path
+Petitioner without Children Path

-Not a Petitioner with Children?
+Not a Petitioner without Children?

 Choose the right forms based on your circumstances.